adebola-io/pebble/design/statements.md

 - ## `Declarative Statements`

-  Declarative statements, (otherwise known as injunctions) are statements that provide a new variable, type or function into the scope.
-A key feature of declarative statements in Pebbl is that they start with an `injunction`, i.e. a special keyword beginning with an `@` symbol.
+  Declarative statements are statements that provide a new variable, type or function into the scope.
+A key feature of declarative statements in Pebble is that they start with an `injunction`, i.e. a special keyword beginning with an `@` symbol.
   There are six types of declarative statements in Pebble.

   - ### `Variable Declarations`